-The Company is also advancing the development of the Rey de Oro deposit.
+The Company is also advancing the development of the Rey de Oro, Gap and Barrancas deposits.
 Delineation drilling and the appointment of a development contractor are underway.
-The Rey de Oro, Diluvio, and Gap deposits are expected to begin to contribute to production of ore for the second half of 2024.
+The Rey de Oro deposit started contributing to production during the quarter, whereas Barrancas and Gap deposits are expected to begin to contribute to production of ore in the fourth quarter of 2024 and 2025.

 Tailings Storage Facility 3 ("TSF3") planning continues as the Company waits for permit approval, which has experienced delays as a result of implementation of Mexico's new mining law announced in 2023.
-Permitting for TSF3 continues with the land use change permit issued in Q1 2024, with the payment and submission completed with the Environmental Authority.
-Contingency plans for underground deposition are being developed in the event further delays are encountered in the permitting process and includes consideration of utilizing old mining areas.
+The land use change permit was issued in Q1 2024, and the application was filed with the Environmental Authority.
+Due to significant delays encountered in the permitting process, contingency plans for underground deposition are being developed, including consideration of utilizing old, sterilized mining areas as additional storage.
+Concurrently the mine is using a third-party engineering firm to develop a dry stack tailings option and is in the initial stages of design for a dry stack tailings permit application in Q1 2025.